dalejo96/vue-experience/README.md

 ## Folders - Projects

-- *CounterApp*: a basic counter with two buttons one for subtract and the other to add 1 to the general count, includes an Options API approach to solve the counter problem.
+- *CounterApp*: a basic JS counter with two buttons one for subtraction and the other to add 1 to the general count, includes an Options API approach to solve the problem.